isomerpages/moe-tanjongkatongsec/pages/terms-of-use.md

 ---
 title: Terms of Use
 permalink: /terms-of-use/
+variant: markdown
 ---
-### **General Terms and Conditions on the Use of the Isomer Pages Website**

-#### **General Legal Information**

-1\.
+### **Terms of Use**

+Thank you for visiting https://www.tanjongkatongsec.moe.edu.sg/.
 By accessing and using this Web Site, you shall be deemed to have accepted to be legally bound by these Terms of Use.
 If you do not agree to these Terms of Use, please do not use this Web Site.

 **General**